 Your first coat of paint should go over a layer of primer.
 Consider that you'll probably keep this piece of furniture for many years, so using a coat of primer will ensure that your paint lasts for a long time.

 Plus a coat of primer will also ensure that your coat of paint applies evenly on the surface.

 Primers are found in several colors such as white, gray or black.
 You can choose a colored primer that goes well with the acrylic colors you will be using on top.

-Look at this beautiful design of an acrylic pouring coffee table with a dark brown color base.
+Look at this beautiful design of an acrylic pouring coffee table with a brown, white, and black color base.